Arm Care After a Stroke

 with you to design a treatment plan specific to your needs.
 You may work with a physiatrist.

-This is a doctor who specializes in rehabilitative medicine.
+This is a healthcare provider who specializes in rehab medicine.
 You will likely work

 with a physical therapist.
 This is a therapist who can teach you safe exercises to